TaiTrien/Mini-soccer-field/README.md

 # Why is this app created?

-Because we want to know how to make a accomplish software.
+Because we want to know how to accomplish a software frome the beginning.
 # What can we do?

 Basically, Mini-soccer-field will help you in the way you manage infrastructure of soccer field, schedule of soccer field and the budget you get from field daily/monthly/yearly, including: